Stardust (Zayn song)

 "Stardust" is a song by English singer-songwriter Zayn.
-It was released on 17 May 2024 through Mercury and Republic Records as the third single from his fourth studio album, Room Under the Stairs, along with the release of the album.
+It was released on 17 May 2024 through Mercury and Republic Records as the third and final single from his fourth studio album, Room Under the Stairs, along with the release of the album.
 A folk-pop song that was released alongside the official music video, it was written by Gian Stone, James Ghaleb, Sean Douglas, Casey Smith, with the former two producing it alongside Dave Cobb.

 Background

 Zayn described the track as "the love on the album."
 He also added, "stardust is about the idea of love and the feeling that love gives you."
 He released a teaser to the track via social media on 7 May 2024, before it was released as the album's third single.
 Zayn included the song in his Stairway to the Sky Tour concert setlist as a tribute to his friend and ex bandmate Liam Payne.